MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 **Will this cmdlet change all my classic sites?**

 -  No. The cmdlet can be run on one site at time.

 **Will this cmdlet change the site template?**

 -  No. The cmdlet enables communication site features, but the site still has the STS#0 site template.
-The site will continue to appear as "Team site (classic experience)" in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
+The site continues to appear as "Team site (classic experience)" in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.

 **Why can't I use this cmdlet on publishing sites?**